lenaloye/dl_bio_fsct/README.md

 To log in to WandB, run `wandb login` and enter the API key provided on the website for your account.

 ## References
 Algorithm implementations based on [COMET](https://github.com/snap-stanford/comet) and [CloserLookFewShot](https://github.com/wyharveychen/CloserLookFewShot).

+The Cosine Transformer was implemented based on the paper: Quang-Huy Nguyen, Cuong Q. Nguyen, Dung D. Le, and Hieu H. Pham.
+"Enhancing few-shot image classification with cosine transformer".
+IEEE Access, 11:79659–79672, 2023.

 Dataset preprocessing code is modified from each respective dataset paper, where applicable.